 Hal Smith

-Hal’s resumé includes work with the Jim Cullum Jazz Band, Butch Thompson Trio, New Black Eagles, Climax Jazz Band, Grand Dominion Jazz Band, South Frisco Jazz Band, Yerba Buena Stompers, Gene Mayl’s Dixieland Rhythm Kings, Waldo’s Gutbucket Syncopators and more.
+Starting in 1978 Hal worked with many of the best traditional jazz and swing bands in the U.S., including the Jim Cullum Jazz Band, Butch Thompson Trio, New Black Eagles, Climax Jazz Band, Grand Dominion Jazz Band, Soprano Summit, Lawson-Haggart Jazz Band, Yerba Buena Stompers, Hall Brothers Jazz Band, Jonathan Stout’s Campus Five, Michael Gamble’s Rhythm Serenaders, the Carl Sonny Leyland Trio and more.
 In addition, Hal has performed with nationally-recognized Swing, Western Swing, Rockabilly and Blues groups.

 Besides leading bands, working as a sideman and teaching jazz history, Hal is a contributing writer for The Syncopated Times, Just Jazz (U.K.) and the Bulletin of the Hot Club of France.
 He is one of the editors of the recently released autobiography of Firehouse Five Plus Two/Bob Wills cornetist Danny Alguire: “Dust Bowl to Disney.”

-Hal Smith may be heard on over 200 recording sessions; broadcasts of “A Prairie Home Companion” and “Riverwalk – Live From The Landing” and numerous YouTube video programs hosted by Loren Schoenberg, John Petters and others.
+Hal Smith may be heard on over 200 recording sessions; broadcasts of “A Prairie Home Companion,” “Riverwalk – Live From The Landing” and “Now You Has Jazz, Jazz, Jazz” as well as numerous YouTube video programs hosted by Loren Schoenberg, John Petters, April DeShields and others.